ebruchez/ebruchez.github.io/_posts/2024-11-19-apple-1-reproduction-part-4-assembly.md

 _NOTE: The 2519 board could be put underneath the board, with appropriate sockets.
 For now, I am 99% ok with it on top._

+_UPDATE: I have pushed the [source code](https://github.com/ebruchez/apple1-2519-tester/) for the tester to GitHub._

 ## Integrated circuits

 I finally installed all the ICs.
 I had initially ordered the 74xx series ICs from Unicorn Electronics.
 Note that those are the plain 74xx series, not the "newer" 74LSxx series.
 In any case, because I later separately acquired a lot of 74xx series chips (see [Part 3: The Retro Chip Tester](../apple-1-reproduction-part-3-retro-chip-tester/)), I went through them and picked some older and nicer ones when I could.